prathimacode-hub/ML-ProjectKart/.github/readme_template.md

 Add all the algorithms used with their accuracies and results

-INCLUSION OF **SCREENSHOT** IS MUST FOR FRONT END DESIGNERS AND UI/UX DESIGNERS.

 **CONCLUSION**

 What's the conclusion derived from this project and also showcase the accuracy results if it's applicable.
 Be briefer